adreyfus-stripe/round-up/README.md

 ### 3. Update the PaymentIntent amount when a customer chooses to round up their order.

 When a customer chooses to round up their order and donate the extra amount, you should update the PaymentIntent with a new order amount rounded up to the nearest dollar (eg; 6000 for a 5909 order).
 You can use the [metadata](https://stripe.com/docs/api/metadata) field to store information about the intended donation.
-The transfer

 ```
 stripe.paymentIntents.update(id, {